Terraform Best Practices: The 24 Practices You Should Adopt

 Terraform Best Practice 21: Pin your Terraform and provider version

-For the Terraform version, the same holds true.
-In order to determine which versions of Terraform can be used with your configuration, the required_version parameter accepts a version restriction string.
-So, if the current Terraform version does not adhere to the limitations set forth, an error will be generated, and Terraform will terminate without doing any more activities.
+The same holds true for the Terraform version.
+To determine which versions of Terraform can be used with your configuration, the required_version parameter accepts a version restriction string.
+If the current Terraform version does not adhere to the limitations set forth, an error will be generated, and Terraform will terminate without doing any more activities.
 Hence, setting the Terraform version is also very important.

 E.g Here, in the following terraform{} configuration block, required_providers is set to version = “~> 4.16” and required_version = “>= 1.2.0” is the requirement of the Terraform version.